 Key Takeaways

-In Texas, any cryptocurrency you or your spouse acquired during the marriage is generally considered community property and must be divided fairly in a divorce.
+- Texas is a community property state.
+In Texas, any cryptocurrency you or your spouse acquired or mined during the marriage is generally considered community property unless proven separate, and must be divided fairly in a divorce.
 This means it’s treated much like other assets like bank accounts or real estate.

 Understanding Cryptocurrency in Texas Divorce